 The preparation of financial statements in conformity with GAAP requires us to make certain estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets, liabilities, revenues, expenses and disclosures.
-Our most significant estimates and judgments are related to collectability of accounts receivable, the useful lives of property and equipment and intangible assets, inventory valuation, the fair value of financial instruments, valuation of deferred tax assets and liabilities, valuation assumptions utilized in calculating the estimated value of stock-based compensation, valuation of warrants, earnout and unvested founder shares arrangements, valuation of goodwill and intangible assets acquired and impairment of long-lived assets.
+Our most significant estimates and judgments are related to the collectability of accounts receivable, the useful lives of property and equipment and intangible assets, inventory valuation, fair value of financial instruments, valuation of deferred tax assets and liabilities, valuation assumptions utilized in calculating the estimated value of stock-based compensation, valuation of warrant liabilities and impairment of property and equipment.
 Actual results may differ from these estimates.
 To the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations, and cash flows will be affected.

 We believe that the accounting policies described below involve a greater degree of judgment and complexity.
 Accordingly, these are the policies we believe are the most critical to aid in fully understanding and evaluating our financial condition and results of operations.
-For further information, see Note 1 to the audited consolidated financial statements as of and for the years ended June 30, 2022 and 2021.
+For further information, see Note 1 to our audited consolidated financial statements included elsewhere in this prospectus.